Kecee24/alx-low_level_programming-2/README.md

-C has loops and its so cool
+Simple Programs on C language